FoleyDom/TeaCozyProject/README.md

 Hello this is a project from codecademy for practice using flex selectors.

-CSS is very rough but I'm happy with completing this project and any advise is welcomed.
+CSS is very rough but I'm happy with completing this project and any advice on how to make it better is welcomed.

-The locations secetion caused me alot of problems but I did the best i could do.
+The locations section caused me alot of problems but I did the best I could do.

 Thank you for viewing.